shdlabs/SSTorytime/README.md

  Keywords, tags: Open Source Smart Graph Database API for Postgres, Go(lang) API, Explainability of Knowledge Representation

 * This is a work in progress during 2025, as part of an [NLnet project](https://nlnet.nl/project/SmartSemanticDataLookup/).
-It's currently in an R&D phase, so comments are welcome but there is much to be done. *
+It's currently in an R&D phase, so comments are welcome but there is much to be done.
+This is not an RDF project. *

 * See the Medium articles for a conceptual introduction
 * [From cognition to understing](https://medium.com/@mark-burgess-oslo-mb/from-cognition-to-understanding-677e3b7485de):